muzafferjoya/docker-compose-laravel/README.md

 To get started, make sure you have Docker Installed on your system, and then clone this repository.

-## Spin up the containers for the web server by running  `docker-compose up -d --build site`.
+## Spin up the containers for the web server by running.

+ `docker-compose up -d --build site`.

 ## The following are built for our web server, with their exposed ports detailed: